chriskonnertz/translation-factory/README.md

 Publish the assets via: `php artisan vendor:publish --provider="ChrisKonnertz\TranslationFactory\Integration\TranslationFactoryServiceProvider`

-Make sure Translation Factory can write into the output directories, especially you should make the translation directory make writable, for example `resources/lang`.
+Make sure Translation Factory can write into the output directories, especially you should make the translation directory writable, for example `resources/lang`.

 If you do not want to enable support of user accounts, that's it.
 Navigate to `http://<your-domain>/translation-factory` to start.